BORA Price Hits $0.16 on Exchanges (BORA)

 BORA Token Profile

-BORA was first traded on July 2nd, 2018.
+BORA’s genesis date was July 2nd, 2018.
 BORA’s total supply is 1,205,750,000 tokens and its circulating supply is 993,750,000 tokens.
 The official website for BORA is borachain.io.
+BORA’s official message board is medium.com/boraecosystem.
 BORA’s official Twitter account is @bora_ecosystem and its Facebook page is accessible here.
-BORA’s official message board is medium.com/boraecosystem.
 The Reddit community for BORA is https://reddit.com/r/Bora_Ecosystem and the currency’s Github account can be viewed here.

-It is usually not presently possible to purchase alternative cryptocurrencies such as BORA directly using US dollars.
-Investors seeking to trade BORA should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BORA using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as BORA directly using U.S. dollars.
+Investors seeking to trade BORA should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy BORA using one of the exchanges listed above.

 Receive News & Updates for BORA Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BORA and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.